FACTBOX - Winter session of parliament

 ANTI-CORRUPTION BILL

 The 74-year-old Hazare has been weakened by allegations of financial misdeeds by his top aides but maintains a strong presence in the political scene.
-He threatens a new hunger strike if Prime Minister Manmohan Singh does not hasten steps to create the Lokpal.
+He threatens a new hunger strike if Prime Minister Manmohan Singh does not hasten steps to create a strong citizen's ombudsman, or Lokpal.

 FOOD SECURITY BILL